FunnelKit

 6. Enforce security measures

-Enforce robust security measures like server-side validation to check uploaded files and prevent acceptance of unauthorized or malicious files.
+Enforce robust security measures like server-side validation to check uploaded files and prevent the acceptance of unauthorized or malicious files.

 Adopt secure file naming conventions to prevent unauthorized access and reduce predictability.